lenaschimmel/dyker/README.md

     * **boots** - walk faster

 ## Sister game
 This game was created under the roof of Pistacchio Studios, based on the same idea as its sister game [Shepherd's Island](https://ldjam.com/events/ludum-dare/50/shepherds-island) by @flauschzelle and @blinry.
-We decided that we wanted to explore different executions of that idea and wrote to games which share nothing but the same basic concept and the programming language (lua).
+We decided that we wanted to explore different executions of that idea and wrote two games which share nothing but the same basic concept and the programming language (lua).